Zolice/CM2030-Image-Processing-Application/README.md

 # Usage
 To start, open the `index.html` file using a Live Server extension.

-Alternatively, visit this website hosted by [Vercel](https://vercel.com/): [CM2030 Graphics Programming Snooker](https://cm-2030-graphics-programming-snooker.vercel.app/)
+Alternatively, visit this website hosted by [Vercel](https://vercel.com/): [CM2030-Image-Processing-Application](https://cm-2030-image-processing-application.vercel.app/)

 <p align="right"><a href="#top">back to top</a></p>

-# Commentary (Word Count: 447)
+# Commentary (Word Count: 497)
 ## Introduction

 As per requirements, I have created an image processing application using `p5.js` and `Object Detect`  library.
 All options for the application are labelled at the top.
 Most of the details can be found in the `README.md` file.